Private Iris Recognition with High-Performance FHE: Introduction

 Accurate biometric recognition solutions compare a query against a database of stored values that characterize legitimate users (this is often referred to as the $1:N$ scenario).
 This raises major privacy concerns: the deployment of cryptographically secure solutions is necessary not only to store such databases but also to compute on them in a privacy-preserving manner.
 The query deserves the same level of protection.

 Among various biometric primitives (face, fingerprint, heart rhythm, etc) we choose to illustrate our approach with an iris-based biometric solution.
 Iris recognition offers strong accuracy even at large scale; this explains the choice of World~ID to rely on it to design an authentication system for all humans.
-In this context, Bloemen et al.~\cite{BGKSW24} use secret-sharing multiparty computation (MPC) for secure storage and recognition.
+In this context, Bloemen et al.~\cite{BGKSW24} use secret-sharing multiparty computation (SS-MPC) for secure storage and recognition.
 More concretely, they use a protocol based on 2-out-of-3 secret sharing: 3 parties store the database shares, and 2 out of them must participate in the computation (the third party creates redundancy in case a party becomes unavailable); in terms of security, a single party has no information on the underlying data, but 2 colluding parties can reconstruct everything.
 Bloemen et al.~\cite{BGKSW24} proposed a GPU-based implementation with impressive large-scale performance.

+A comparison between the SS-MPC approach from~\cite{BGKSW24} and fully homomorphic encryption (FHE) techniques is outlined in a blog entry~\cite{WK24}.
+It rules out FHE in this context by pinpointing fundamental weaknesses in FHE architectures.
+Notably, FHE security is claimed to rely on a no-collusion assumption between the database holder and the key holder.
+FHE's computational cost is claimed to be prohibitive, with 17ms required for a mere addition of 16-bit integers on GPU.
+Finally, the communication costs and database storage footprint are claimed to be massive (37MB to transmit a query corresponding to a single iris code, 3.5TB to store a database of 100000 iris codes), making the deployment of an FHE-based solution seemingly unrealistic.

-Secret-sharing MPC solutions, including the one from~\cite{BGKSW24}, suffer from several drawbacks.
-First, their cost scales poorly with the $t$-out-of-$n$ access pattern.
+Symmetrically, SS-MPC solutions, including~\cite{BGKSW24}, suffer from several drawbacks.
+First, the cost scales poorly with the $t$-out-of-$n$ access pattern.
 Large values of~$t$ and~$n$ are desirable for security and robustness: a recent voting failure at the IACR showed that $3$-out-of-$3$ secret-sharing is not robust;\footnote{See \url{https://www.nytimes.com/2025/11/21/world/cryptography-group-lost-election-results.html}} further, $2$-out-of-$3$ secret-sharing does not provide security against collusions.
 Second, the side-channel attack surface is large, as any party is computing on sensitive data.
 Third, such solutions are latency-bound, as they often require tens of communication rounds: Bloemen et al.~\cite{BGKSW24} assume an NVLink between the parties, which means that they must be at same physical location, putting more stress on the no-collusion assumption of 2-out-of-3 secret sharing.